 Acid can release electricity from metal.
 What is an easy-to-find source of acid?
 Tomatoes!

 The video above shows how an LED and a buzzer are powered by a tomato battery.
-It’s just two different metals dipped into mashed tomatoes.
-It even helps charge a AAA battery.
+My homemade battery was made from two different metals dipped into mashed tomatoes.
+This setup had low power output, but it was also able to help charge a AAA rechargeable battery.

 How does this work?

 Many people have tried adding Mentos to Diet Coke for a fun explosion of foam.
 Does only Diet Coke work or can another beverage work as well?
 Could Diet Pepsi work with Mentos to make an eruption?